tkm404/AnimalShelterMonoRepo/README.md

 * ASP.NET Identity

 ## Description:
-This is a web application built with VS Code for the 11th Independent Code Review for Epicodus Coding program.
-There is a demonstration of a Many-to-Many relationship between Treats and Flavors, and an authorization level between general users, customers, and administrators.
-Administrators have control over the Create, Delete, and Update functions for Flavors and Treats.
-Customers and non-roled users have Read functionality.
-An unauthorized user will be redirected to an Access Denied page if they try to Create, Delete or Update.
+This is a web API built with VS Code for the 12th Independent Code Review for Epicodus Coding program.
+It features a database popluated with famous test-subject animals.
+A user should be able to see the animals in the database as a JSON response by issuing a GET command, add an animal with POST, update an animal with PUT, and delete an animal with DELETE.

 ## Setup/Installation Req's: